Chris Hornbrook: Poison the Well

 Hornbrook started working with Poison the Well in 1998.
 He has drummed on all five of the bands' full-length records, both EPs and performed on all the touring in support of those records.
 Alongside being a founding member he is also considered to be a part of the core lineup alongside guitar player Ryan Primack and vocalist Jeffrey Moreira.

 In an interview he did with The Washington Post during the promotion of the bands' fourth record "Versions", he stated, "I wanted to push the envelope.
 Thinking deep down I wasn’t trying to prove anything to anyone else, but prove to ourselves that we could make a record better than our last one and make something different and innovative.”
-Poison the Well is considered by many as the "fathers" of what is now referred to as contemporary "Metalcore" helping to popularize the genre.
-They have also been acknowledged as being an influential band during the early 2000s Post-hardcore "boom".
+Poison the Well are considered as one of the fathers of what is now referred to as contemporary "Metalcore" helping to popularize the genre.
+They were also an influential band during the early 2000s Post-hardcore "boom".

 Notable work outside of Poison the Well

 Shai Hulud (1999)

 In early February 1999, Hornbrook joined Shai Hulud filling in as their drummer after the departure of Steve Kleisath.
-Hornbrook performed with Shai Hulud for roughly three weeks including a one-off show at Middlesex County College in Edison, New Jersey on February 27, 1999, with Hatebreed, Cave In, The Judas Factor, Linus, As Darkness Falls and Degenrics.
+Hornbrook performed with Shai Hulud for roughly three weeks including a one-off show at Middlesex County College in Edison, New Jersey on February 27, 1999, with Hatebreed, Cave In, The Judas Factor, Linus, As Darkness Falls and The Degenerics.
 Hornbrook departed when Shai Hulud recruited drummer Andrew Gormley.